 Stainless Steel Surface Finish Guide: Types, Ra Values & How to Choose

-Stainless steel surface finish affects corrosion resistance, cleanability, and application compliance.
-This guide explains common finish types such as 2B, No.4, BA, and mirror finish, along with typical Ra values and selection recommendations.
+Stainless steel surface finish affects corrosion resistance, cleanability, appearance, and application compliance.
+This guide explains common finish types such as 2B, BA, No.4, HL and mirror finish, along with typical Ra values and selection recommendations for stainless steel sheet, plate and coil.

-Key point: Choosing the wrong stainless steel surface finish can lead to premature corrosion, hygiene non-compliance, or unnecessary polishing costs.
+Key point: Choosing the wrong stainless steel surface finish can lead to premature corrosion, hygiene non-compliance, poor appearance, or unnecessary polishing costs.

-Stainless steel surface finish affects corrosion resistance, cleanability, and whether the material meets regulatory requirements for its intended application.
-For example, a 2B finish stainless steel surface that is acceptable for general industrial process equipment may not meet food-grade hygiene requirements.
-Likewise, a No. 4 finish stainless steel surface suitable for architectural cladding may still be too coarse for pharmaceutical contact surfaces.
+Stainless steel surface finish affects corrosion resistance, cleanability, and whether the material meets requirements for its intended application.
+For example, a 2B finish stainless steel surface that is acceptable for general industrial process equipment may not meet every food-grade hygiene requirement.
+Likewise, a No.4 finish stainless steel surface suitable for architectural cladding may still be too coarse for some pharmaceutical contact surfaces.

 Selecting the correct finish requires understanding what each designation means, the Ra value it produces, and what the application actually demands.
 This guide explains the main stainless steel surface finish types, their Ra values, and how to choose the right finish for your application.